November 17, 2022 by John Fernandez

-8 Steps to Healthy Aging
+8 Steps You Can Take to Healthy Aging

 Adults over the age of 50 represent a growing proportion of the U.S. population.
 That’s due to a several factors, including advances in healthcare and the aging of “baby boomers,” the second-largest living generation.
 Since 2014, 3 million boomers, Americans born between 1946 and 1964, have reached retirement age every year.